giancambo/benperk.github.io/msdn/README.md

 + [Using HTTP/2 with ARR and IIS 10][IIS46]
 + [500.19 Internal Server Error][IIS47]
 + [IIS on Nano server][IIS48]
++ [What’s new in IIS 10 – Microsoft Internet Information Services 10 New Features][IIS49]

 ## Networking
 + [Enable logging for your Hybrid Connection Manager, troubleshooting][NET1]